adamnemecek/wmidi_coremidi/README.md

 ### What's wmidi
 wmidi is an implementation of the WebMIDI API for macOS/iOS.
 On these OS, the native framework for working with MIDI is [CoreMIDI](https://developer.apple.com/reference/coremidi).

+The implementation is based on [`WebMIDIKit`](https://github.com/adamnemecek/WebMIDIKit), a framework with the same API in Swift.

 CoreMIDI is old and the API is entirely in C (💩).
 Using it involves a lot of void pointer casting (💩^9.329), and other unspeakable things.
 Furthermore, some of the APIs didn't quite survive the transition to Swift and are essentially unusable in Swift (`MIDIPacketList` APIs, I'm looking at you).

 CoreMIDI is also extremely verbose and error prone.
 Selecting an input port and receiving data from it is __~80 lines__ of [convoluted Swift code](http://mattg411.com/coremidi-swift-programming/). __wmidi let's you do the same thing in 1.__